kerski/pbi-dataops-template/README.md

     <img src="./images/part5-configure-sample-model-credentials.PNG" alt="Set the credentials" width="400px"/>

-## Running the Pipeline
+## Setting Up The Tests

-With the [Installation Steps](#InstallationSteps) and [Priming the Pipeline](#PrimingthePipeline) steps complete, you will need to follow the steps below to work with the project locally, make a change to a Power BI file, commit it to the repository in Azure DevOps, and see the pipeline in action.
+With the [Installation Steps](#InstallationSteps) and [Priming the Pipeline](#PrimingthePipeline) steps complete, you will need to follow the steps below to work with the project locally, make a change to the DataOps-CI.yml, commit it to the repository in Azure DevOps, and run the tests in the pipeline in order to collect performance data.

 1. Copy the URL and navigate the project in Azure DevOps.
 Click on the Repos section and select the Clone button (outlined in orange in the image below).